Atlanto axial joint anatomy considers a most vital joint in the neck; it's a major cause of headaches when malfunctioning.

 There is no disc between the atlas and the axis.
-Thus the facet joints, and numerous ligaments of course, provide the only stability between the two bones causing a facet syndrome.
+Thus the facet joints and numerous ligaments, of course, provide the only stability between the two bones; fixation and subluxation occurs readily.

 This nerve emerges between the atlas and the axis, and supplies the base of the skull, the so called occipital region.
 Irritation of the greater occipital nerve is probably the most frequent cause of headaches located at the top of the neck, especially the atlanto axial joint anatomy.
 It's an area that chiropractors specialise in.